Panda-Ghost/notes-pre-gr.2/ENGL/514cf/test.md

 other tips:

 - don't commit
-- know when to look weak
+- know when to look weak and when to look strong
+- make arguments in your speeches
+- limit answers
+- always prioritize
 ### conclusion

+## ref 4

+### what